 Dates & Rates

-The dates of Red Arrow Camp for 2017 are from June 21st to August 9th.
+DATES: Our 2019 session runs from June 19th to August 7th.
 All campers are in attendance for the full seven-week session.

-Red Arrow Camp is under the direction of Dave Johnson and assistant director Don Beeby.
+Red Arrow Camp is under the direction of Dave Johnson and Eric Roche

 Dave is a retired teacher who first came to RAC as a camper in 1959.
 Dave has been an integral part of Red Arrow for many decades, first as a camper, counselor and riding instructor, and later as the trips director.
 He has been co-director since 2013 and assumed full-time director responsibilities in 2016.
 Dave is dedicated to preserving the traditions of camp and committed to ensuring the commitment of excellence embodied by our "Yes, I Can" motto while also continuing to improve and evolve camp.